vinceskahan/v5wiki/logging.md

 For even more details, see the [Python logging documentation](https://docs.python.org/3/library/logging.html).

-## Make syslog save WeeWX logs separate from system
+## Make rsyslog on Linux save WeeWX logs separate from system

 In a default configuration, WeeWX writes log messages to the system log.
 With a few changes to the system logging configuration, you can put all WeeWX messages in a separate log file.
 In some cases this makes it easier to monitor WeeWX, or multiple instances of WeeWX.